asifmaniar/optimizing-web-apps-webpack/README.md

     - Using webpack for Bundling an App
     - Webpack dev server for development and hot reload
     - Webpack config files for environmental configs - https://webpack.js.org/configuration

+- Usage
+    - `npm start` for development, sets env to development and uses HMR
+    - `npm run build` for prod build